 - Have a tour of the work facilities

 - You will need to bring:

-- leather work or hiking boots (preferably black)
+- Leather work or hiking boots or sturdy athletic shoes.

-- jacket, hat, and gloves that are professional in appearance and appropriate for the weather conditions and forecast for the area.
+- Jacket, hat and gloves appropriate for weather or mountain conditions and forecast for the time you are riding.

 - Please avoid strongly scented products and perfume and minimize large or "dangly" jewelry.

 If you are interested in exploring this opportunity please send an email to email@example.com and attach our Rider data sheet.
 By submitting your Rider data sheet you agree to all HIPAA patient confidentiality guidelines.